Sestroretsk

 Sestroretsk (Сестроре́цк; Siestarjoki; Systerbäck) is a municipal town in Kurortny District of the federal city of St. Petersburg, Russia, located on the shores of the Gulf of Finland, the Sestra River and the Sestroretskiy Lake 34 km northwest of St. Petersburg.
 Population: 30,500 (1975).

 Munitions factory

 Sestroretsk was founded by Peter the Great in 1714 due to the construction of a munitions factory (today's Sestroretsk Toolmaking Factory).

 Healthcare

 The town is known as a balneologic and climatic resort.
 A large hospital and rehabilitation center is situated within the boundaries of the town.
 It is the City hospital No. 40 of Saint Petersburg.

 Political history

 In 1812, the town was incorporated into the Grand Duchy of Finland, along with Old Finland.
 In 1864, the town was transferred to Russia in exchange for a promise of compensation, supposedly in the form of access to the Arctic Ocean at Petsamo.

+The representative body of local self-government - the municipal council - has been operating since 28 September 1997.
+In the elections on 14 September 2014, the 5th convocation was elected (10 deputies: 9 from United Russia; 1 self-nominated).